My research desk. The cats are strangely NOT in the picture.

 Find the good, bad and the naughty bits.

-Remember what story the CLIENT wants.
+Remember what story the CLIENT asked for.

-Remaining open for unexpected stories that will pop up.
+Remain open for unexpected stories that will pop up.

-Sorting through all the research for the most interesting and relevant parts.
+Sort through all the research for the most interesting and relevant parts.

 Be a multi-task wizard.

-I've acquired a love of and as my kids would say, "mad skills' for digging up stories.
+I've acquired a love of, and as my kids would say, "mad skills' for digging up stories.
 Let me dig up yours.
 I'll write your story too.